What is this Online Clinic & Coaching?

 What is the goal?

 The goal is not to teach you what the law is, but how to answer Bar Exam essay questions.
-It will be a clinic in the sense that we will try to diagnose and find solutions to your problems in answering Bar Exam questions, be they related to grammar, style or logic and reasoning.
+It will be a clinic in the sense that we will try to diagnose and find solutions to your problems in answering Bar Exam questions, be they related to English grammar and composition, issue-spotting, logic and reasoning, or the way you present your answers.

 Who conducts the clinic?